makerdao/vdb-lite-aws-launcher/README.md

 ### full VDB vs vdb-lite

-- VDB lite is a slimmed down version of VulcanizeDB and needs just a regular JSON-RPC endpoint to work (e.g. parity, infura, etc.)
+- VDB lite is a slimmed down version of VulcanizeDB and needs just a regular JSON-RPC endpoint to work (e.g. parity, infura, etc.).
+It exposes events from the MakerDAO smart contracts
 - The full version of VulcanizeDB includes storage diffs processing and requires a patched geth node.
-See https://github.com/makerdao/go-ethereum
+See https://github.com/makerdao/go-ethereum.
+It exposes events + storage slots + tables aggregating data structures that are distributed across several contracts (e.g. urns)